Cosmetic dentistry is growing in popularity, but it also raises a number of dento-legal issues.

 The GDC's guidance on advertising (2013) states that adverts must 'back up claims with facts' and 'avoid statements or claims intended or likely to create an unjustified expectation about the results you can achieve'.

 The guidance also explains that if you wish to offer services which your training as a dental professional does not qualify you to provide, you must 'make sure you undertake appropriate additional training to attain the necessary competence.
 You must not mislead patients into believing that you are trained and competent to provide other services purely by the virtue of your primary qualification as a healthcare professional, but you should make clear that you have undertaken extra training to achieve competence'.

-This guidance was correct at publication 16/08/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 16/08/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.